What the job involves

 Salary and benefits

-As many dog groomers work for themselves, earning potential will dependant on your hours, demand in your local area your overheads – but many people like the idea from working from home and fitting your job around your lifestyle.
+Salaries are varied.
+Many dog groomers work for themselves, earning potential will dependent on your hours, demand in your local area your overheads – but many people like the idea from working from home and fitting your job around your lifestyle.

 There are opportunities to progress to a senior stylist or salon manager.
 You may also wish to set up your own business, perhaps in combinations with an existing business such as a veterinary practice or kennels/cattery.